Nikaho, Akita: Government

 Nikaho has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.
 The city contributes one member to the Akita Prefectural Assembly.
 In terms of national politics, the city is part of Aichi District 3 of the lower house of the Diet of Japan.

 Economy

-The economy of Nikaho is based on commercial fishing and agriculture.
+The economy of Nikaho is based on commercial fishing and agriculture centered on rice cultivation, and light manufacturing.
+More than 80% of the manufactured goods shipment value is accounted for by the electronic components, devices, and electronic circuit manufacturing.
 Industry includes a large factory by the electronics firm TDK.

 Education

 Nikaho has four public elementary schools and three public junior high schools operated by the city government, and one public high schools operated by the Akita Prefectural Board of Education.